junxit/us-congress-bills-116/metadata.md

 - 2019-01-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 33). (text: CR H558-560)
 - 2019-01-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 33).(text: CR H558-560)
 - 2019-01-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2019-11-06 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2019-12-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 116-176.
+- 2019-12-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 116-176.
+- 2019-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 330.